Architecture: History & Theory 2 (11022.1)

 Skills development

-Upon successful completion of this unit, students will have comprehensive knowledge about the continuity and discontinuity of architectural idea that emerged over the course of the 20th Century in relation to the clash between various movements and traditions in architecture.
-The students will also have a broad knowledge about how historical issues inform design.
+Upon successful completion of this unit, students will have comprehensive knowledge about the continuity and discontinuity of architectural ideas emerging since the 19th century in relation to the clash between various movements and traditions in architecture.
+The students will also have a broad knowledge of how historical issues inform design.

 Prerequisites